hanshihai/jeetcode/doc/knowledge.md

 ```
 Vector : synchronized, array, capability is extended by 2n, or n+increment
 ArrayList : no-sync, capability is extended by n+n/2.
+Linkedlist : double-linked list. capability is extended by n+1
 ```

 ```